 Types of Fixed Income Funds

 #1 – Debt Fund

-Debt Fund is a Fund that invests the Investors amount in various financial Instruments which gives the fixed Return.
+Debt Fund is a Fund that invests the Investors amount in various financial instruments, which gives a fixed return.
 It can be Corporate Bond, Debentures, Government Securities.
-In this fund, there are very low chances of risk exist because money does not get Invested in Stock Market and investors will get Interest amounts on regular Intervals.
+In this fund, there are very low chances of risk exist because money does not get Invested in the Stock Market, and investors will get Interest amounts at regular intervals.

-- Monthly Income Plan: In this, some part of the amount is invested in Debt instrument and some part is invested in Equity.
-So, by the mixture of Investment in both Instrument, it provides some good return on monthly, quarterly, Half Yearly or yearly basis.
+- Monthly Income Plan: In this, some part of the amount is invested in a Debt instrument, and some part is invested in Equity.
+So, by the mixture of Investment in both Instrument, it provides some good returns on a monthly, quarterly, Half Yearly, or yearly basis.

 #2 – Exchange Traded Funds